orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Link back to the other stuff from the notebook as well:
 - p-adic numbers
-- sierpinski etc.. a xor b = a+b, sierpinskintriangles
-boundary is addition of boundary/self-loop?
+- sierpinski etc.. a xor b = a+b ; boundary is addition of boundary/self-loop?